 To get the best results, link your survey questions to stages of the customer journey, and prioritize them based on their impact on churn, repeat purchases, and margin.

 With the data you gather, you can provide different departments with valuable, targeted insights: Your product team will receive specific product feedback, sales and support will receive script edit ideas, and marketing will receive guidance on creating clearer messaging.
+Importantly, you can build out an effective voice of the customer program that benefits your whole business.

 To make your questions as effective as possible, maintain a neat survey design, with clear language, and focus on sharing short trigger surveys after relevant customer interactions.
 For example, after feature releases, check CSAT scores.